Advance Health Directive (Medical) NSW

 You can use Cleardocs to arrange for an appointor in New South Wales to appoint:

-- under the General Power of Attorney and Enduring Power of Attorney, up to 3 attorneys acting jointly, or jointly and severally, and 1 alternative attorney; and
+- under the General Power of Attorney, up to 3 attorneys acting jointly, or jointly and severally, and 1 substitute attorney;

 - under the Appointment of Enduring Guardian, 1 attorney and 1 alternative attorney.